marcelohcortez/Keep-Tabs/README.md

 # Keep Tabs

+Simple project to register projects, clients and payments.
-This project was built using Laravel, Blade, Tailwind CSS and Breeze
+This project was built using Laravel, Blade, Tailwind CSS and Breeze.

+*Developed by Marcelo Cortez*

 ### Prerequisites